tixxit/extruder/README.md

 ## What?

-Implicit macros to create type classes to extract
+An example of using implicit macros to reduce boilerplate.
+Read the motivation.

 ## Motivation